hu-macsy/lama_old/doc/user_guide/source/installation/index.rst

 Installation
 ============

-This guide describes how to configure and build LAMA.
+This guide describes what you will need for the installation and how to configure and build LAMA.
+Please check the requirements and download our sources.
+In :ref:`configuration` we explain the general steps to configure the build.
+Detailed information for special packages

 Contents: